g-sam7/advent-of-code-2024/README.md

-# advent-of-code-2024
+# Advent of Code 2024
-Solutions for Advent of Code 2024 Puzzles
+This repository contains my solutions for the [Advent of Code 2024](https://adventofcode.com/2024).